rice-awa/MCBE-WebSocket-gpt/README_EN.md

 ## Features

-- **Capture Player Messages**: Real-time acquisition of players' chat messages in the game.
+- **Capture Player Messages**: Real-time capture of players' chat messages in the game.
-- **GPT Response Generation**: Generate reply content through the GPT API.
+- **GPT Reply Generation**: Generate reply content using the GPT API.
-- **Game Display**: Send GPT-generated responses directly to MCBE.
+- **In-Game Display**: Send GPT-generated replies directly to MCBE.
 - **Context Support**: Enable conversation history by setting `enable_history` to `True`.
-- **Multiple Connection Support**: Each connection is an instance, allowing multiple instances to connect simultaneously.
-Note: Only supported for servers (main_server), not effective for local testing (main_local).
+- **Multiple Connections**: Each connection is an instance, allowing multiple instances to connect simultaneously.
+Note: Only supported on the server (main_server); local testing (main_local) is ineffective.
-- **Authentication**: Supports login verification to prevent API abuse.
+- **Authentication**: Support for login authentication to prevent API misuse.
-- **Process Monitoring**: Implements process monitoring and automatic restart using daemon.py.
+- **Process Daemon**: Use daemon.py for process monitoring and automatic restart.

 ---

 ## Quick Start

-Ensure that your environment has Python 3.8+ installed.
+Ensure your environment has Python 3.8+ installed.

 1. **Clone the project**: